 Geology of Outback Queensland showcases the remarkable geological and natural heritage of this region and the extensive fossil collections of the Australian Age of Dinosaurs Museum.

 An Australian Age of Dinosaurs publication.
 By Dr Alex Cook.
-1st edition.
 Paperback/ 65 pages.

 - Opal formation